brando90/snap-cluster-setup/README.md

 ```
 and in SNAP it seems you have to manually add the above export to your `.bashrc` manually.
 Note, the default `.bashrc` I provide should already have it.

+Then you can check if it worked by installing [PyPentograph](https://github.com/lenianiva/PyPantograph).

 ref: https://leanprover-community.github.io/install/linux.html